Search

 3 pounds pork feet, removed hair and cut into big chunks

-2 tablespoons extra light olive oil, separated
+2 tablespoons cooking oil, separated

 3 slices ginger